 The newly reborn Cactus officially re-opened in 1995 as a live performance theater.

-Through the years, Cactus audiences from Lubbock and the surrounding region have enjoyed many live music productions including: Nostalgia Nites, The Cactus Family Christmas Celebration, Girls’ Nite Out, The JDs, concerts showcasing America’s legendary Big Bands and Texas music legends with Joe Ely, BJ Thomas, Gary Morris, Jerry Jeff Walker, the Maines Brothers, The Crickets, Nanci Griffith, Guy Clark, Rodney Crowell and dozens more.
+Through the years, Cactus audiences from Lubbock and the surrounding region have enjoyed many live music productions including: Nostalgia Nites, The Cactus Family Christmas Celebration, Girls’ Nite Out, The JDs, concerts showcasing America’s legendary Big Bands such as The Glenn Miller Orchestra, The Tommy Dorsey Orchestra have been showcased.
+Texas music legends with Joe Ely, BJ Thomas, Gary Morris, Jerry Jeff Walker, The Maines Brothers Band, Nanci Griffith, Guy Clark, Rodney Crowell, Marcia Ball, Gary P. Nunn, Ray Wylie Hubbard, Michael Martin Murphey and dozens more.

 Live theater plays and musicals have been offered at the Cactus with productions of Fiddler on the Roof, The Odd Couple, Steel Magnolias, Buddy: The Buddy Holly Story, Always…Patsy Cline, and Honky Tonk Angels.
-The Cactus has also debuted regional written musical plays including: Heavenly Country and Holy Rock ‘n Rollers.
+The Cactus has also debuted regional written musical plays including: Holy Rock ‘n’ Rollers and Heavenly Country.

 On July 1, 2016, the Cactus Theater was acquired by Lubbock businessman and music promoter Darryl Holland.
-Going forward, the vision for the Cactus remains focused on showcasing top-notch local talent; promoting an expanded offering of regional and national touring acts; and ultimately, restoring motion picture capability.
-Other improvements in the works include expanded technological advancements in sound, lighting and video presentation.
-The future of the Cactus Theater is filled with exciting possibilities as a first-rate performance space and a continuing cultural amenity for patrons across the South Plains and beyond!
+The vision for the Cactus remains focused on showcasing top-notch local talent; promoting an expanded offering of regional and national touring acts; and screening classic and independent films on the newly-installed digital projection system.
+A new, state-of-the-art sound system has recently been installed as well...giving Cactus patrons the ultimate listening environment possible.